farsonic/nsxez/README.md

 The module will aim to provide functions of SET, DEL and GET for various API calls into the NSX-T manager, using common industry terminology.
 For example to read the routing table would be get_route_table() while creating an EVPN instance would be set_routing_instance().
 As these are created an ongoing list of commands would/should be maintained.

+This module is only using the NSX-T Policy API and doesn't use the Management API at all.
+This has only been tested on NSX-T 3.0+ code.

 ## Installation